How you can get Hepatitis B

-Hepatitis B is a common hepatitis infection that can be transmitted from one person to another via blood.
+- Hepatitis B is a common hepatitis infection that can be transmitted from one person to another via blood.
 It is important that everyone is careful when receiving blood transfusions and they should only do so from licensed and reputable blood banks or hospitals.

-Sharing of toothbrushes, razors, and other things used for hygiene with a person who has Hepatitis B can also make you more prone to contracting this infection.
+- Sharing of toothbrushes, razors, and other things used for hygiene with a person who has Hepatitis B can also make you more prone to contracting this infection.

 It is also encouraged to get your babies vaccinated for Hepatitis B so that they can develop immunity to the virus.
 Even adults who have not received their Hepatitis B vaccine can still go and get one to protect themselves.

-Also, do not forget to undergo Hepatitis B testing to get accurate diagnosis and findings about a Hepatitis B infection that may have struck you.
+Also, do not forget to undergo Hepatitis B testing to get accurate diagnosis and findings of a Hepatitis B infection that may have struck you.
 There is no reason to delay.
 Hepatitis B can slowly and discreetly weaken your body and before you know it, so get tested now.